-A rather rare species in Belgium, mainly known from the northern (Kempen of Antwerpen and Limburg) and southern provinces (Ardennes).
+A very rare species in Belgium, mainly known from the northern (Kempen) and southern provinces (Ardennes).

 See also bladmineerders.be